brayandm/deep-learning-in-applications-homeworks/day15_rlhf_final_test/brayand-final-test.md

 This modification helps in reducing the variance of the update step, making learning smoother and often faster.

 ### 6. Policy gradient applications in other domains (outside RL).
 How Self-Critical Sequence Training is performed?
 What is used as a baseline?

+### Policy Gradient Applications Beyond RL

+Policy gradient methods are used in domains requiring sequential decision-making or discrete outcome optimization, such as:

+1. **Natural Language Processing (NLP):** For tasks like machine translation or dialogue generation, where sequences of words are generated similarly to actions in RL.
+2. **Robotics:** In imitation learning, where the aim is to mimic expert behavior rather than maximizing a reward.
+3. **Optimization:** In solving complex combinatorial problems by framing them as a series of decision steps.

+### Self-Critical Sequence Training (SCST)

+SCST is a method applied in image captioning, adapting policy gradient techniques to maximize a reward function related to caption quality.

+**Steps in SCST:**

+1. **Generate Captions:** Produce captions by sampling from the model and by greedy selection.
+2. **Compute Reward:** Use metrics like BLEU or CIDEr to evaluate both sets of captions against reference captions.
+3. **Update Parameters:** Use the difference in reward between sampled and greedy captions as an advantage to update the model.
+This encourages the model to generate captions better than or equal to the greedy captions.

+### Baseline in SCST

+The baseline in SCST is the reward of the greedy captions.
+This baseline helps stabilize training by normalizing rewards of the sampled captions, pushing the model to generate better outputs.